shapeshifter/tsc/CONTRIBUTING.md

 Shapeshifter is licensed under the **Apache License, Version 2.0** (available here: https://www.apache.org/licenses/LICENSE-2.0).
 Contributions should abide by this standard license.

 Project committers will review the contribution in a timely manner, and advise of any changes needed to merge the request.
+The project committers are listed in [COMMITTERS.csv](COMMITTERS.csv).

 [governance policies]: GOVERNANCE.md